Chapter 10: Four-Eleven-Thirty

 “I counted.”

 Thirty seconds.
 Lost time.
 The blackout had come without warning, without the gradual dimming she might have expected, without even the mercy of pain.
-She had been tracing a resonance pattern that was intricate and alive and doing the work it had been designed to do, and then she had been on the floor, and the thirty seconds between had been taken from her as cleanly as if someone had cut them out with a blade.
+She had been tracing a resonance pattern that was intricate and alive, and then she had been on the floor, and the thirty seconds between had been taken from her as cleanly as if someone had cut them out with a blade.

 Tessa moved her hands.
-The numbness was total from shoulders to fingertips — not tingling, not pins, but absence.
+The sensation was total absence from shoulders to fingertips — not tingling, not pins, but a nothing where her arms should have been.
 She could see her fingers flexing.
 She could not feel them.

-The void behind her sternum was not a fist or a palm.
+The space behind her sternum was not a fist or a palm.
 It was a structure.
-A hollow space with dimensions and weight, a chamber inside her chest that echoed the chamber she sat in, except that this one held nothing where warmth should have been.
-She breathed and felt the breath move through the hollow without filling it.
+A hollowed architecture with dimensions and weight, an interior chamber that echoed the one she sat in, except that this one held nothing where warmth should have been.
+She breathed and felt the breath move through it without filling it.

 Elias nodded.
 His hands had not left her shoulders.
-She could feel his grip — distantly, through the numbness.
+She could feel his grip — distantly, through the absence.
 Pressure registered as fact rather than sensation.
-His hands were warm.
-She could not feel the warmth.

 “Can you stand?”

 She did not know.
 She tried.
-Her legs responded — the depletion had not reached below her waist, the cost concentrated in the upper body where the projection originated, in the hands and arms and chest that formed the interface between her nervous system and the network.
+Her legs responded — the depletion had not reached below her waist, the cost concentrated in the upper body where the projection originated.
 She stood.
 Swayed.
 Elias rose with her, his hands shifting from her shoulders to her elbows, steadying without gripping.

 “The session is over,” he said.
 All of them.
 The sessions.
-Something in his voice that she would need to address — not now, not while the numbness was total, but soon.
+Something in his voice that she would need to address — not now, not while the sensation was absent, but soon.

 “I know,” she said.

 He held her gaze.
-The fear was still there, controlled, contained, a pressure reading that he was managing with the same discipline he applied to every system in his care.
+The fear was still there, controlled, contained.
 But beneath the fear — resolve.

 She did not argue.

 Sensation returned in slow increments.
 Shoulders first — a prickling warmth that spread down her upper arms like water seeping through fabric.
 Elbows next.
-Then wrists, each joint unlocking in sequence as the nerve pathways remembered themselves, the body’s own regulation restoring what the projection had spent.
-By the time Elias offered her the flask, she could feel it against her palms, and she drank, and the copper-stone taste of the water was a confirmation that the world was still accessible to her, that the hollow would recede, that the damage was severe but not — yet — permanent.
+Then wrists, each joint unlocking in sequence as the nerve pathways remembered themselves.
+By the time Elias offered her the flask, she could feel it against her palms, and she drank, and the copper-stone taste of the water was a confirmation that the world was still accessible to her, that the emptiness would recede, that the damage was severe but not — yet — permanent.

 “Tomorrow we talk about what comes next,” Elias said.
 He offered his hand.
 She took it.